 Public consultation

-In January 2023, the Golob government halted the project of the Museum of Slovenian Independence, which was established by the previous Janša government, by merging it with the Museum of Contemporary History.
-This demonstrates a disagreement between the left and right political factions regarding the interpretation of the past and represents a setback in reconciliation.
+In January 2023, the Golob government halted the Museum of Slovenian Independence project, established by the previous Janša government, by merging it with the Museum of Contemporary History.
+It also reversed the Janša government’s decision to commemorate victims of communist violence on a dedicated day.
+These actions reflect ongoing disagreements between political factions over the interpretation of the past.

 Reconciliation